 Back the West Indies to win T20 World Cup

-They are the only side to have won two T20 World Cups, and from an online cricket betting perspective, they’re fourth favourites at 7.0 at Betway.
+They are the only side to have won two T20 World Cups, and online cricket betting sites have them as fourth favourites.
+Betway has them at 7.0 to win.
 If you’re interested, you can check out our full analysis of the West Indies T20 World Cup team to get our expert opinion on the whole squad.

 So, why do I believe they can win for the third time?
 Let’s find out!